 I don’t see how anyone could have expected this from the late Bill Paxton.
 Sure, Near Dark came just after Aliens, in which Paxton certainly played a larger than life character.
 But this is his Clockwork Orange.
 Severin is just a remorseless, thrill-killing Southwestern punk rock monster.
 In a movie full of vampires he stands out as particularly vicious.
 He out-creeps Lance Henriksen.
 There’s something amazing about that.
 It’s definitely one of the top, most overlooked standout roles in a career cut too short.

 Lance Henriksen plays a great, creepy villain.
 But he also proved that he could excel at sympathetic supporting roles in Aliens.
 Yet in Pumpkinhead, for one of the few times in his career, he takes the lead.
 And my God, he nails it.
 This is the kind of performance that would have gotten accolades if it weren’t in a monster movie called Pumpkinhead.
 Here, he’s a vengeful father full of remorse, trying to correct a terrible thing he did, all while attempting to grieve.
 There are so many different facets to what Henriksen has to do in this film and he never stumbles once.

 Isabelle Adjani in Possession

-This movie hinges on her performance.
+This movie hinges on Isabelle Adjani’s performance.
 As bizarre as it is, it needs something equally bizarre to carry it and that’s what Isabelle Adjani does in this.
 She is equal parts sensitive and scary and that’s a really hard thing to pull off.
-Sam Neill is also great in Possession, but she’s easily the driving force of the feature.
-It’s also worth noting that while Posession took a while to gain a cult following in the US, Adjani won the award for Best Actress at the Cannes Film Festival that year.
+Sam Neill is also great, but she’s easily the driving force of the feature.
+It’s also worth noting that while Posession took a while to gain a cult following in the US, Adjani won the award for Best Actress at the Cannes Film Festival in 1981.